FartyPants/Training_PRO/README.md

 ## News

+July 2024
+- patch for llama 3 padding
+- changed how blocks are eliminated
+- shuffled code to make sure the model is reloaded first
+- Hybrid training parameters

+February 2024
 - Hybrid Training (experimental) allows you to use instruct dataset AND Raw text file at the same time creating a hybrid finetune.

   ![image](https://github.com/FartyPants/Training_PRO/assets/23346289/856922f8-9bb3-4be0-9d7b-c6727f5df84c)